 General state support is available in Ukraine for investment projects that are selected by state authorities on a competitive basis.
 For example, such state support may take the form of: a) co-financing investment projects via state budgetary funds; b) providing state guarantees in support of the investee company's debt financing for an investment project; c) provision of debt funding for an investment project (via state budgetary funds); d) full or partial compensation of interest payments under debt financing obtained for an investment project.

 State support for investment projects with large investments

-In February 2021, Ukraine introduced state support for investment projects with large investments.
+In August 2023, Ukraine amended the law on state support for investment projects with large investments.